octocloudlabs/supercharge-docs/docs/ray/lab-6.md

 ### Exercise

 1. Open the terminal
-1. Run the following command `git pull --all`
+1. Run the command `git pull --all`

 ---